Our Staff

 MB CHB BSC MRCGP

 Dr Wilson qualified from Manchester in 1998.
-Ever since his first experience in General practice he could not imagine doing anything else with his career, joining The Bridges in 2006.
+Ever since his first experience in general practice he could not imagine doing anything else with his career, joining The Bridges in 2006.
 Having his own young family has given him a new insight into family medicine, as well as existing interests in ophthalmology, dementia and cardiac care.
 Outside interests include sailing, rugby and sampling all the best that Dorset has to offer.

 • DR ELIZABETH LYNE